Professional Development Conference

 The Crooks Award recognizes Extension Educators who have demonstrated excellence in Extension programming.
 Dr. Paul B. Crooks served as an Extension agent in Benton, Fountain, and Morgan Counties before becoming administrator of the statewide Better Farming-Better Living program in 1954.
 He later served as Associate Director of the Purdue Cooperative Extension Service from 1962 82.
 Crooks also served as national president of Epsilon Sigma Phi in 1969, a group that recognized his leadership in 1973 with its Distinguished Ruby Award.

-Please review the criteria below and consider nominating a deserving Educator:
+Please review the criteria below and consider nominating a deserving Educator by October 1:

 Guidelines